Laragear/WebAuthn/README.md

 No. You're free to create your own flow for recovery.

-My recommendation is to email the user, pointing to a route that registers a new device, and immediately redirect him to blacklist which credential was lost (or blacklist the only one he has).
+My recommendation is to email the user, pointing to a protected route that registers a new device, and immediately redirect him to blacklist which credential was lost (or blacklist the only one he has).

 * **Can I use my smartphone as authenticator through my PC or Mac?**

 Sometimes.

-While this is entirely up to hardware, OS and browser vendor themselves, modern _platforms_ will show a QR code, push notification, or ask to bring closer your smartphone to complete the WebAuthn ceremony.
+While this is entirely up to hardware, OS and browser vendor themselves, modern _platforms_ will show a QR code, push notification, or connecto your smartphone via Bluetooth or NFC to complete the WebAuthn ceremony.
 Please check your target platforms of choice.

 * **Why my device doesn't show Windows Hello/Passkey/TouchID/FaceID/OpticID/pattern/fingerprint authentication?**